 Due to the amount of hassle involved with owning a vehicle that has a police marker, it is advised to avoid it in the first place.

-If you are buying a used car and are worried about a police marker, there are still ways to check if a car has ever been stolen, by conducting a vehicle check online – a full PND / police marker check service is available from us for only £9.95 per vehicle and includes various other checks as well.
+If you are buying a used car and are worried about a police marker, there are still ways to check if a car has ever been stolen, by conducting a vehicle check online – a full check service is available from us for only £9.95 per vehicle and includes various 40 other checks as well for your peace of mind.

-Our checks will provide you with lots of information about the vehicle’s history, including any markers held for it on the police national database (PND).
+Our vehicle history checks will provide you with lots of information about a car or van’s history, though this does not include any markers held for it on the police national database (PND).